 I picked this novel up to review it and couldn't remember a thing about it, except the fact that I read it last week.
 I've flicked through it to stir my memory and, yes, actually it's not at all bad.
 But it is thoroughly unexceptional.

 In The Ocean Of Night is an alien-contact story, the emphasis being on the effect that this contact has on the protagonist – an Englishman who Does The Right Thing and comes to a New Realization Of Self, &c.
 It's introverted for an sf novel, and actually Greg Benford is least convincing when handling the sf side of things.
-The aliens, for example, aren't very alien, which isn't very good going for aliens, and there's gratuitous appearance by a tribe of Bigfoot that's about as fascinating and well-handled as a chapter out of von Däniken.
+The aliens, for example, aren't very alien, which isn't very good going for aliens, and there's a gratuitous appearance by a tribe of Bigfoot that's about as fascinating and well-handled as a chapter out of von Däniken.
 In The Ocean Of Night is competently written for the most part, and so on – but it's not stirred the brain or, I'm afraid, widened any of my horizons.

 Stolen Faces – Michael Bishop (Dell, $1.50)